SauzeauYannis/ProgFonc-Projet/README.md

 ### Result

-We obtained a score of ?/20.
-(Result in June)
+We obtained a score of 10/20.